Stepwise Tutorial: Allow Multiple Remote Desktop Connections to One PC

 Step 7.
 Reboot the computer to make the changes apply.
 Then you are allowed to start multiple remote desktop connections to one PC on Windows Server.

-Easier way to enable remote desktop connections to one PC on Windows
+Bonus tip: An easier way to enable multiple remote desktop connections

 Step 1.
 Download, install, and launch AnyViewer on Windows computers.
 Go to Log in, and then click Sign up.
 (If you already have signed up on its official website, you can log in directly.)